PPMTF/PPMTF/README.md

 Synthesized traces in other cities (IST/JK/KL/SP/TKY) can also be generated and evaluated by replacing NY with IS, JK, KL, SP, or TK.

-We plotted Figure 10 "PPMTF" in our paper using these files.
+We plotted Figure 10 (right) "PPMTF" in our paper using these files.
 See "results/FS/utilpriv.xlsx" for details.

 **(6) Experimental Results for Other Synthesizers**